Church Hill Tunnel: Later years

 The western end is covered with a concrete plug, but for years, the eastern end was used as part of a turning wye for a connection with the Southern Railway's line to West Point and could be entered by venturesome trespassers.
 Based upon a 1998 exploratory expedition by Richmond Times-Dispatch reporter Mark Holmberg, who explored portions from the eastern end with professional caving personnel and equipment, it is believed that most of the western portion of the tunnel which has not caved in is filled with water.
 The western entrance can still be seen at the southeast end of an alley off of 18th Street, just north of Marshall.
 A Virginia historical marker was placed at the site in 2012.
-The eastern end is hidden in a small, dense jungle just north of the intersection of E. Franklin Street and N. 31st Street.
+The eastern end is hidden in a small, dense thicket of brush just north of the intersection of E. Franklin and N. 31st Streets.
 This end of the tunnel is still open for some distance, but its floor and the area outside are swampy.